 Fulfillment costs are a key component of a business' unit economics.
 These costs include various expenses associated with delivering products to customers, such as order processing, fuel, driver and storage costs, restocking fees, return shipping fees, and customer service labor and picking and packing expenses.

 For a business to keep its fulfillment costs under control its delivery infrastructure needs to be strong.
-Delivery trucks, depots, warehouses, all incur huge expenses, which only increase as businesses expand their last mile operations.
+Delivery trucks, depots, warehouses, all incur huge expenses, which only increase as businesses expand their last-mile operations.

 Technology costs are another big expense—GPS tracking, route optimization software, delivery confirmation systems—all help to streamline processes but aren’t cheap.
 Some of these are listed below: